ericz99/2025-jobs-listing/README.md

-# All / New Job Position
+# Entry Level / New Grad Position
- Use this repo to share and keep track of entry-level software, tech, CS, PM, quant jobs for 2024 & 2025 new graduates.
+ Use this repo to share and keep track of entry-level software, tech, CS, PM, quant jobs for 2025 new graduates.

  The job list are automatically maintained by my cron job and will update everyday @ midnight.